beelia/gpdb/gpdb-doc/markdown/cloud/gpcp-overview.html.md

 ### Soft Release

-The soft release includes the latest Greenplum Server version, the latest compatible Greenplum optional components, and the cloud utility upgrades / patches without undergoing an approval process by the public cloud provider.
+The soft release includes the latest Greenplum Server version, the latest compatible Greenplum optional components, and the cloud utility upgrades / patches.
+There is no need to undergo an approval process by the public cloud provider.

 The soft release is made available to customers by using the `gprelease` command, and will not be available as a separate image in the cloud marketplace.